 Homura is injured while fighting Walpurgisnacht and decides she can't reset the time-loop again, because that would just make Madoka's fate even worse.
 She gives up completely, and her Soul Gem starts turning black.
 Madoka shows up just in time to stop her (and everyone else!) from becoming a witch.

-Mami does this along with a Heroic BSOD when she learns that magical girls turn into witches...unless they die.
+In another timeline Mami does this along with a Despair Event Horizon crossing when she learns that magical girls turn into witches...unless they die.
 She kills Kyouko, intending to Mercy Kill herself and all her friends.
-But she can't go through with it, and she freezes up, allowing Madoka to kill her before she gets her resolve back.
+But she can't go through with fully when it's time to kill Homura and freezes up, allowing Madoka to Mercy Kill her before she gets her resolve back.

 In Suite Pretty Cure ♪, the Fairy Tones end up nearly killing themselves via this method - they accidentally lost some of the heroines' MacGuffins and, in between being their transformation and weapon summoners, they started searching high and low Kanon Town to find them again to the point where one fight had all seven of them collapsed on the ground.
 This forces the girls to get their Mid-Season Upgrade.